Estimating a probability mass function with unknown labels: Discussion

-\begin{remark} The obtained almost sure rate of convergence for the extended NPMLE is (almost) $n^{-1/4}$.
+\begin{remark} The obtained almost sure rate of convergence for the PML is (almost) $n^{-1/4}$.
 It is not clear what the optimal almost sure rate is: From the results of \cite{jankowski:wellner:2009} the rate of convergence for the naive estimator is $n^{-1/2}$; however this is the distributional rate of the $L_{p}$ norms.
 The best possible almost sure rate for this problem could be $n^{-1/2}$, and it could be slower.
-From our own results in Section \ref{Sec33} we get almost sure rates $n^{1/2-\delta}$ for any $\delta>0$ for the naive estimator, which is faster than the rates for our estimator, it is however not clear if this is the optimal rate.
-Concerning our estimator, either the rate we obtain is the right rate for the MLE which would mean that the MLE is not optimal.
-This in itself is noteworthy.
-Or else, the approach we use for deriving the rates is not the strongest possible, and in fact the rate for the MLE is faster than $n^{-1/4}$ and (perhaps) equal to the optimal.
+From our own results in Section \ref{Sec33} we get almost sure rates $n^{-1/2+\delta}$ for any $\delta>0$ for the naive estimator, which is faster than the rates for our estimator, it is however not clear if this is the optimal rate.
+Concerning our estimator, either the rate we obtain is the right rate for the PML which would mean that the PML is not optimal.
+Or else, the approach we use for deriving the rates is not the strongest possible, and in fact the rate for the PML is faster than $n^{-1/4}$ and (perhaps) equal to the optimal.

 One should also note that the standard approach to deriving best rates for estimators is to use more sophisticated methods, for instance localization techniques.
-Our method consists of giving maximal inequalities for each extended MLE and combining the derived bounds with a bound on the number of such extended MLE's.
-This is a very crude method and it is perhaps even surprising that we obtain consistency and rates at all. \end{remark}
+Our method consists of giving maximal inequalities for each PML and combining the derived bounds with a bound on the number of such PML's.
+This is a crude method and it is perhaps even surprising that we obtain consistency and rates at all. \end{remark}

-Besides the consistency results discussed above, another major result is the introduction of an algorithm to numerically compute the sieved NPMLE.
-This is presented in Appendix \ref{App:2} where the computation is based on the stochastic approximation of an expectation maximisation algorithm (SA-EM).
-We note that in \cite{orlitsky:sajama:santhanam:viswanathan:2004b} a Monte Carlo Hastings expectation maximisation algorithm (MH-EM) of the standard NPMLE was given.
-Our main advancement over this work is first that we introduced the algorithm for the sieved estimator, and that we improved the statistical part of the EM algorithm by using the stochastic approximation.
+Another major result is the introduction of an algorithm to numerically compute the sieved PML.
+This is presented in \ref{suppB} where the computation is based on the stochastic approximation of an expectation maximisation algorithm (SA-EM).
+In \cite{orlitsky:sajama:santhanam:viswanathan:2004b} a Monte Carlo Hastings expectation maximisation algorithm (MH-EM) of the standard PML was given.
+Our main advancement over this work is that we introduced the algorithm for the sieved estimator, and that we improved the statistical part of the EM algorithm by using the stochastic approximation.